bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Chapter_01.md

 Would you use decentralised or centralised systems for the following use cases and why? (ungraded)

-* Creation of a national identity system for its citizens.
+* Creation of a national identity system for a country's citizens.
 * A parcel tracking system for company xyz.
 * Tracking of rice production between Vietnam and Australia.
 * Voting for the next government.